mnalis/gsd4t_parser/README.txt

 00 9E -- sequence2 (slow, same for group of commands, and then increment by one) 00 00 -- size.
 MSB first. size of full packet (A0A2...B0B3) less 15 bytes (for headers?)
 CE D2 -- CRC16 (modbus) [everything after A0A2 up to checksum] -- see http://www.lammertbies.nl/comm/info/crc-calculation.html
-         note this checksum does include payload - only sequnces and size!
+         note this checksum does not include payload - only sequnces and size!
-FF FF -- crc again? (for empty payload packet?)
+FF FF -- CRC16 again? (for empty payload packet?)
 B0 B3 -- lead-out

 or bigger packet: